FreddyAyala/AzureAIServicesLandingZone/README.md

     *   Subnets within spokes to isolate different components.
     *   Route Tables for controlling traffic flow within virtual networks.
     *   Application Gateway, a load balancer for secure access to web applications and AI services.
-    *   Azure API Management as the API gateway for managing and securing APIs, including Azure Open AI.
+    *   Azure API Management as the API gateway for managing and securing APIs, including Azure Open AI (Work in progress).
-    *   Private DNS Zones for name resolution within the virtual network and between VNets.
     *   Cosmos DB, a globally distributed, multi-model database service to support AI applications.
     *   Web applications in Azure Web App.
     *   Azure AI services for building intelligent applications.